kmatarese/glide/README.md

 glider.consume(["file1.csv", "file2.csv"], extract=dict(nrows=50))
 ```

-If you don't want to execute the entire glider in parallel, you can also branch into
+If you don't want to execute the entire glider pipeline in parallel, you can
-parallel execution utilizing a parallel push node as in the following example:
+also branch into parallel execution utilizing a parallel push node as in the
+following example:

 ```python
 glider = Glider(